5 Things I Learned from Having Cancer

 Not everyone is lucky enough to get –and beat– cancer in their early 30’s.
 Sound like a strange thing to say?
 I don’t think it is.
 Let me explain why.

-Finally, I learned that I’d have to take my health into my own hands if I was to get better, and I started doing a ton of online research.
-I’d like to say it was me who figured out that I had cancer, but it was, in fact, my mother’s startlingly effective research skills that cracked this case and started me on my long journey of recovery.
+Finally, after over a year of this, I learned that I’d have to take my health into my own hands if I was to get better, and I started doing a ton of online research.
+I’d like to say it was me who figured out that I had cancer, but it was, in fact, my mother’s startlingly effective research skills that cracked this case almost a year and a half after I first got sick, and started me on my long journey of recovery.

 Here are five reasons why –although having cancer was certainly a harrowing experience not only for me, but for my family– I actually feel lucky to have gone through it: